Frequently Asked Questions

 5. What if I’m a vegetarian/vegan?

 The SIBO prep diet specifically cuts out plant products and sugars to starve the bacteria for a day prior to taking the test, which will give you the most accurate results.
 If you do not adhere to the diet, the bacteria may not react during the test, leading to possible false negative results.
-If you do not normally consume meat and eggs, you can replace these with white rice, tofu, and some lentils.
-Vegetarian or vegan patients should follow a prep diet of: tofu, some lentils, white rice, coconut oil, olive oil, salt, and pepper.
+If you do not normally consume meat and eggs, you can replace these with white rice and tofu.
+Vegetarian or vegan patients should follow a prep diet of: tofu, white rice, coconut oil, olive oil, salt, and pepper.
 Although this is very restrictive and rather bland, the prep diet is only required for a single day so the protocol should be manageable.
 Take caution with this diet if the patient has known blood sugar issues.
 Speak to your doctor about balancing blood sugar spikes.

 6. Why is the meat broth so specific on the prep diet?